 To implement this algorithm privately, we count the number of bids each good has received using private counters.
-Unsatisfied bidders can infer the prices of all goods based on the number of bids each has received, and from this information, they determine which good to bid on (their favorite good at the given prices).
-Their bid is recorded by sending a ``1'' to the appropriate counter.
+Unsatisfied bidders can infer the prices of all goods based on the number of bids each has received, and from this information, they determine their favorite good at the given prices.
+Their bid is recorded by sending the bit 1 to the appropriate counter.
 (This is the $\mathbf{Bid}$ function.)
-Matched bidders remember the reading of the bid counter on the good they are matched to at the time that they last bid (in the variable $d_i$); when the counter ticks $s$ bids past this initial count, the bidder concludes that he has been outbid, and becomes unmatched.
-The final matching is communicated implicitly: the real agents observe the full published price trajectory, and simulate what good they would have been matched to had they bid according to the published prices.
+Matched bidders store the reading of the bid counter on the good they are matched to at the time that they last bid (in the variable $d_i$); when the counter ticks $s$ bids past this initial count, bidders conclude that they have been outbid and become unmatched.
+The final matching is communicated implicitly: the real agents observe the full published price trajectory and simulate what good they would have been matched to had they bid according to the published prices.

-Since the private counters are noisy, the more than $s$ bidders may be matched to a good.
-To maintain feasibility, the auction is run with some supply $m$ withheld: i.e., it is run as if the supply of each good were $s-m$, rather than $s$.
-The {\em reserved supply} $m$ is used to satisfy the demand of all bidders who believe themselves to be matched to each type of good; the number of such bidders is at most $s$, with high probability.
+Since the private counters are noisy, more than $s$ bidders may be matched to a good.
+To maintain feasibility, the algorithm reserves some supply $m$: i.e., it treats the supply of each good as $s-m$, rather than $s$.
+The {\em reserved supply} $m$ is used to satisfy the demand of excess bidders who believe themselves to be matched to a good; the number of such bidders is at most $s$, with high probability.

 Our algorithm stops as soon as fewer than $\rho n$ bidders place bids in a round.
 We show that this early stopping condition does not significantly harm the welfare guarantee of the matching, while it substantially reduces the {\em sensitivity} of the counters: no bidder ever bids more than $O(1/(\alpha\rho))$ times in total.
-Crucially, this is independent of both the number of types of goods $k$, and the number of bidders $n$.
-This greatly improves the accuracy of the prices: the degree to which we have to perturb the bid counts to protect privacy is proportional to the sensitivity of the counters.
+Crucially, this bound is independent of both the number of types of goods $k$ and the number of bidders $n$.
+By stopping early, we greatly improve the accuracy of the prices since the amount we must perturb the bid counts to protect privacy increases with the sensitivity of the counters.